Threadnaught/svd-visualization/README.md

 ![vectors laid flat with histogram](./imgs/esd-hist-True-large-False.png)

 Et voila, we can see the worlds most pointless histogram.
 Because we only have three basis vectors to analyse, we have more buckets than we have values to fill them.
 Let's do something more interesting which shows the power of ESD to analyse very large vector spaces.
 Instead of working in a 3D space, let's instead work in a 1000D space, and then take 1000 vectors to analyse.
-The values in each row and column of this matrix are all sampled from the same normal distribution with mean 0 and standard deviation 1.
+The values in each row and column of this input matrix are all sampled from the same normal distribution.
 This means that they are statistically identical.
 They are also uncorrelated, meaning they are independent.
-This is a special type of matrix known as an IID matrix (independent and identically distributed).
+This is a special type of matrix known as an independent and identically distributed (IID) matrix.
+When we look at distribution of the SVD singular values, we see;

 ![large-dimensional-histogram](./imgs/esd-hist-True-large-True-dist-norm.png)

 And here is the magic of the ESD; we can take a vector space far too large to be reasoned about visually, but still make meaningful conclusions about the structure of the underlying space.
-There is clearly a pattern here, and we can treat it as a distribution and use all of the tools of statistics to analyse what's going on.
+There is clearly a pattern here, and we can treat the singular values as a distribution and use all of the tools of statistics to analyse what's going on.

 ESD analysis is usually introduced towards the beginning of a course on Random Matrix Theory (RMT), surrounded by derivations and notation.
 While those are vital, there also is a real risk of leaving such a course without any intuitive sense of what's actually going on inside of these operations and spaces.
 In particular, RMT has led to theories describing the internal structure of a neural network with tools like [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher).
 Neural networks are composed mostly of fancy matrix multiplications after all, and ESD analysis has shown an unreasonable level of generality in understanding how they work.
 It can do this without looking at training data or even knowing their intended purpose.
 Incidentally, my cookies have not recovered since discovering WeightWatcher.

 I have a confession to make; I have shown you the most boring type of ESD that exists.
 We've used a mathematical tool designed to measure correlation and structure to look at a matrix without any of either.
 The ESD distribution that we saw above in the uncorrelated and normally distributed case is called the Marchenko–Pastur (MP) law.
-Let's multiply a series of these matrices together and see what happens.
+Let's multiply a series of these matrices together and see what happens to the histogram of its singular values.

 ![heavy-tailed-histogram](./imgs/esd-hist-True-large-True-dist-heavy.png)